laravel/docs/cashier-paddle.md

         //
     }

-If you wish to cancel a subscription immediately, call the `cancelNow` method on the user's subscription:
+If you wish to cancel a subscription immediately, you may call the `cancelNow` method on the user's subscription:

     $user->subscription('default')->cancelNow();

 > {note} Paddle's subscriptions cannot be resumed after cancellation.
-If your customer wishes to resume their subscription, they'll have to subscribe to a new subscription.
+If your customer wishes to resume their subscription, they will have to subscribe to a new subscription.

 <a name="subscription-trials"></a>
 ## Subscription Trials

-> {note} Cashier manages trial dates for subscriptions and does not derive them from the Paddle plan.
+> {note} Cashier manages its own trial dates for subscriptions and does not derive them from the Paddle plan.
 Therefore, you should configure your plan in Paddle to have a trial period of zero days so that Cashier can manage the trials instead.

 <a name="with-payment-method-up-front"></a>
 ### With Payment Method Up Front

-If you would like to offer trial periods to your customers while still collecting payment method information up front, you should use the `trialDays` method when creating your subscriptions:
+If you would like to offer trial periods to your customers while still collecting payment method information up front, you should use the `trialDays` method when creating your subscription pay links:

     $user = User::find(1);